Communication complexity: Example: GH

 Clearly, they must communicate all their bits if the protocol is to be deterministic (this is because, if there is a deterministic, strict subset of indices that Alice and Bob relay to one another, then imagine having a pair of strings that on that set disagree in $\sqrt{n} - 1$ positions.
 If another disagreement occurs in any position that is not relayed, then this affects the result of $\text{GH}_n(x, y)$, and hence would result in an incorrect procedure.

 A natural question one then asks is, if we're permitted to err $1/3$ of the time (over random instances $x, y$ drawn uniformly at random from $\{-1, +1\}^n$), then can we get away with a protocol with fewer bits?
-It turns out that the answer somewhat surprisingly is no, due to a result of Chakrabarti and Regev in 2012: they show that for random instances, any procedure which is correct at least $2/3$ of the time must send $\Omega(n)$ bits worth of communication, which is to say essentially all of them.
+It turns out that the answer somewhat surprisingly is no, due to a result of Chakrabarti and Regev in 2012: they show that for random instances, any procedure that is correct at least $2/3$ of the time must send $\Omega(n)$ bits worth of communication, which is to say essentially all of them.

 Public coins versus private coins

 Creating random protocols becomes easier when both parties have access to the same random string, known as a shared string protocol.
 However, even in cases where the two parties do not share a random string, it is still possible to use private string protocols with only a small communication cost.
 Any shared string random protocol using any number of random string can be simulated by a private string protocol that uses an extra O(log n) bits.

 Intuitively, we can find some set of strings that has enough randomness in it to run the random protocol with only a small increase in error.
 This set can be shared beforehand, and instead of drawing a random string, Alice and Bob need only agree on which string to choose from the shared set.
 This set is small enough that the choice can be communicated efficiently.
 A formal proof follows.

 Consider some random protocol P with a maximum error rate of 0.1.
 Let $R$ be $100n$ strings of length n, numbered $r_1, r_2, \dots, r_{100n}$.
-Given such an $R$, define a new protocol $P'_R$ which randomly picks some $r_i$ and then runs P using $r_i$ as the shared random string.
+Given such an $R$, define a new protocol $P'_R$ that randomly picks some $r_i$ and then runs P using $r_i$ as the shared random string.
 It takes O(log 100n) = O(log n) bits to communicate the choice of $r_i$.

 Let us define $p(x,y)$ and $p'_R(x,y)$ to be the probabilities that $P$ and $P'_R$ compute the correct value for the input $(x,y)$.

 For a fixed $(x,y)$, we can use Hoeffding's inequality to get the following equation: